SalsaBoy990/uifactory/src/posts/2019-11-09-google-earth-engine-api-reference-page-re-design.md

 ### Pros

-* Social media (Youtube, Twitter) and useful links (Stackoverflow, Github, Medium) at the bottom of each page which provide additional help for the users

-* Breadcumbs are present to inform the user where is he or she on the website.
+* Breadcumbs are present to inform the user where he or she is at on the website.

 * Dark / light mode switch present for syntax highlighing.